-But when should you use which media?
+When should you use which media?
 Here’s a little guide:

-- Text – Keywords still dominate the world of search, so you will still need to provide a substantial amount of copy.
+- Text – Keywords still dominate the world of search, so you will need to provide a substantial amount of copy.

 There is so much great content being produced.
 How do you compete?

 One way to compete is to ride the wave of a trending topic.
 If you are the first to share content on hot news, then you’ll gain some attention, followers and traction.

 You can use Google Trends to follow what’s hot: